yukoba/nd4j/getstarted.md

 		mvn clean install -DskipTests -Dmaven.javadoc.skip=true

 Running a clean install on ND4J, Canova and Deeplearning4j, in that order, is a good way to get the most recent bug fixes and features.

+## <a id="devtools">Linux Dev Tools for C</a>

+To compile certain ND4J dependencies on a Linux OS, you will need to install certain dev tools for C. Ubuntu and Centos users will need to follow two separate sets of instructions:

+###Ubuntu

+For Ubuntu, first type:

+			sudo apt-get update

+Then you'll need to run a version of this command:

+			sudo apt-get install linux-headers-$(uname -r) build-essential

+*$(uname -r)* will vary according to your Linux version.
+To get your Linux version, open a new window of your terminal and enter this command:

+			uname -r

+You will see something like this -- *3.2.0-23-generic*.
+Whatever you see, copy and paste it into the first line of script in place of *$(uname -r)*.
+Then insert one space and type *build-essential*.
+Watch out for typos.
+You can press tab to complete any command.

+###Centos

+Enter the following in your terminal (or ssh session) as a root user:

+			yum groupinstall 'Development Tools'

+After that, you should see a lot of activity and installs on the terminal.
+To verify that you have, for example, *gcc*, enter this line:

+			gcc --version

+For more complete instructions, [go here](http://www.cyberciti.biz/faq/centos-linux-install-gcc-c-c-compiler/).

 ## <a id="next-steps">Next Steps</a>